lpmi-13/homepage/_posts/2019-02-05-lora-pulse-counter.markdown

 ### Digital Inputs

-The device has two inputs suitable for interfacing with open-collector or dry-contact outputs.
+The device has four inputs suitable for interfacing with open-collector, dry-contact, or push-pull outputs.
+In the case of push-pull, the voltage applied must not exceed the battery voltage, which can be referenced from the "V+" terminals.

-Each input has a configurable filter which allows the device to work with different types of outputs (e.g. slow bouncy contacts vs. fast digital switches).
+All inputs implement the same circuit:

-There are three rise-time settings:
+<<circuit>>

-1. 0.250ms (2KHz)
+Rise-time of the active signal is limited to 250us the RC filter.
+The fall-time will be around 500us for open-collector outputs.

-2. 12.5ms (40Hz)
+The rise-time can be further limited by a configurable software filter.
+This allows each input to be adapted to different types of outputs (e.g. slow bouncy contacts vs. fast digital switches).

-3. 125ms (4Hz)
+Each input has a configurable pull up/down resistor.
+This is useful for adapting the average energy consumption to the resting state of the input signal.

 ### External Pickup Power Supply

-The device can supply a small amount of power to external pickups required to interface with different equipment.
+The device can supply a small amount of power to external sensors through the "V+" terminals.

-You may, for example, need to power a hall effect sensor in order to detect a rotating magnet.
+You may, for example, need to power a photodiode detector circuit in order to detect a flashing LED.

 ### Status Button and LED